-2. The VE Does Not Decide Whether You are Disabled.
+2. The Vocational Expert Does Not Decide Whether You are Disabled.

 Another common fear disability claimants have on receiving the Notice of Hearing is that the “vocation person” will be a part of deciding whether the claimant wins or loses.
 The VE is not the decider – the Administrative Law Judge alone makes the decision as to whether you are approved or not approved for social security disability benefits.

-3. The VE will Classify Past Work as Generally Performed in the National Economy, which may be Different than the Demands of your Prior Work.
+3. The Vocational Expert will Classify Past Work as Generally Performed in the National Economy, which may be Different than the Demands of your Prior Work.